DJ McKinney

-Dylahn Jordan McKinney (born February 9, 2004) is an American college football cornerback for the Colorado Buffaloes.
-He previously played for the Oklahoma State Cowboys.
+Dylahn Jordan McKinney (born February 9, 2004) is an American college football cornerback for the Notre Dame Fighting Irish.
+He previously played for the Oklahoma State Cowboys and Colorado Buffaloes.

 Early life

 McKinney attended Colleyville Heritage High School in Colleyville, Texas.
 He had 43 tackles and two interceptions his junior year and 35 tackles and five interceptions as a senior.
 He committed to Oklahoma State University to play college football.

 College career

 McKinney played at Oklahoma State in 2022 and 2023.
 After redshirting his first year in 2022, he played in all 14 games in 2023 and had 38 tackles.
 After the season, McKinney entered the transfer portal and transferred to the University of Colorado Boulder.
 In his first year at Colorado in 2024, he started all 13 games and had 62 tackles, three interceptions and one interception returned for a touchdown.
+McKinney returned in 2025, where he played nine games and had 35 tackles, one interception, and five pass breakups.
+At the end of the season, McKinney entered the transfer portal and transferred to Notre Dame.